Get Custom Training

 Example:

-Before a big launch, the system flags teams that haven’t practiced status notes or risk logs recently and nudges brief refreshers.
-Small reps prevent late nights.
+Before a major launch, the system identifies teams that haven’t practised status notes or risk logs and nudges them toward brief refresher training.
+Small repetitions help prevent late‑night emergencies.

 Real-Time Dashboards and Reporting